jxm90/Raspberry-pi-lamp-install-script-2021/README.md

 # Raspberry-pi-lamp-install-script-2021
-Automate the setting up LAMP on raspian 10
+Automate the setting up of LAMP on raspian 10

 How to use.<br>